WPLake > Learning Hub > Theme Templates vs Advanced Views Framework

 3. Common Development Challenges: Developers face issues like constantly referring to ACF documentation, synchronizing changes, managing spaghetti code, and handling CSS conflicts when working with ACF fields directly.

-4. Introduction of Advanced Views Plugin: The Advanced Views plugin offers smart templates for effortless content display, addressing the challenges of querying posts and displaying meta fields with efficiency and flexibility.
+4. Introduction of Advanced Views Framework: The Advanced Views framework offers smart templates for effortless content display, addressing the challenges of querying posts and displaying meta fields with efficiency and flexibility.

 5. Smart Templates Solution: Advanced Views automates the process of fetching fields, generating markup, and managing CSS, significantly reducing development time and complexity associated with displaying ACF fields.